wustlcse237sp20/project-pong-command-line-edition/README.md

 ***2. Iteration 2***
-- As a player, I want to be able to customize the ball and paddles using my own pictures.
+- As a player, I want to be able to customize the ball and paddle sizes to change the game experience.
+(Complete)
 - As a player, I want to be able to set the difficulty of the AI and change the speed of the ball in all games.
+(Complete)
 - As a player, I want want the ball to never get a very steep vertical slope because I want the ball to get across the screen quickly.
+(Complete)
 - As a player, I want to be able to launch the game without installing anything.
+(Complete)
+- As a player, I want a useful help message on the open game script.
+(Complete)
+- As a developer, I want to run JUnit tests on the config to ensure it works properly.
+(Complete)

 ***3. Iteration 3***
 TBD